ibm-cloud-architecture/refarch-cognitive-conversation-broker/doc/icp-deploy.md

 ## Build the application package with helm
 ```
 $ cd chart
-$ helm lint casewebportal
+$ helm lint casewcsbroker
 # if you do not have issue ...
-$ helm package casewebportal
+$ helm package casewcsbroker
 ```
-These commands should create a zip file with the content of the casewebportal folder.
+These commands should create a zip file with the content of the casewcsbroker folder.

 ## Deploy the helm package
 There are multiple ways to upload the app to ICP using helm.
 We can use a private repository, which is a HTTP server, to upload the package file and then use the repository synchronization in ICP to get the chart visible in Application Center.
 ### Use helm repository
 The steps look like:
-* copy the tfgz file to the repository.
-(9.19.34.117 is a HTTP server running in our data center)
+* copy the tfgz file to the repository. ( is a HTTP server running in our data center)
 ```
 $ scp casewebportal-0.0.1.tgz boyerje@9.19.34.117:/storage/CASE/refarch-privatecloud
 ```